huggingface/huggingface_hub/README.md

 ### Need to upload large (>5GB) files?

 To upload large files (>5GB 🔥), you need to install the custom transfer agent for git-lfs, bundled in this package.
-You can learn how to add an LFS custom transfer agent [here](https://github.com/git-lfs/git-lfs/blob/master/docs/custom-transfers.md).

 To install, just run: